“Money kept them in.

 — Pat Hussain, Co-founder of Southerners on New Ground

-In addition to the over $9 billion wasted to incarcerate people who have been convicted of no crime, pre-trial incarceration has catastrophic impacts on families and communities.
-Even a few days in jail can ruin a woman’s life.
-She may lose her job, her family may lose their housing and some even lose their children.
+Even a few days in jail can ruin a person’s life.
+They may lose their job, their family may lose their housing, and some even lose their children.

 What we can do…

 We can buy their freedom and push against mass criminalization and modern bondage!

 In the tradition of our enslaved Black ancestors, who used their collective resources to purchase each other’s freedom before slavery was abolished, until we abolish bail and mass incarceration, we will free ourselves.

 One in nine Black children have a parent who is incarcerated.
 Help us bring our Fathers, in all their varieties, home this Father’s Day.

 There are more Black men in prison than there were enslaved in 1850 and over the last three decades the percentage of Black women incarcerated has increased by 700%.
 Help us free our people from modern day bondage this Juneteenth.